Startup Pitch Decks: What Investors Want to See

 What to Avoid

-- Irrelevant Examples: Including anecdotes or data that don’t directly validate your solution’s success.
+- Examples that don’t directly validate your solution

 Market Opportunity